soniammarshall/ZipArchive/README.md

 *experiments/LocalZipArchive.cc* contains a version of the code which works separately from XRootD, so can be used to append local files to a local ZIP archive.

+Please read the *Project Report* for more details of my project, and check out the *Project Presentation* which I presented to the rest of the IT-ST-PDS section in the final team meeting I attended.

 ## Assumptions

 The following assumptions were made when developing the ZipArchive class.